Skip to content

 JsonPath.parse("/name").replace(jo, "Alice"); // target must exist

-JsonPath.parse("$.active").remove(jo); // remove target
+JsonPath.parse("$.active").removeIfPresent(jo); // remove target if present

 Result: